-The CBC, based on its relevant macroprudential policy and acting proactively in order to fulfil its mandate of safeguarding financial stability, has decided on 2 June 2023 to further increase the countercyclical buffer rate from 0.5% to 1% of the total risk exposure amount in the Republic.
+The CBC, based on its relevant macroprudential policy and acting proactively in order to fulfil its mandate of safeguarding financial stability, has decided on 2 June 2023 to further increase the countercyclical buffer rate from 0,5% to 1% of the total risk exposure amount in the Republic.
 The referred increase is effective as from 2 June 2024.
+In January 2025, the CBC decided to increase the countercyclical buffer to 1,5% effective from January 2026.

-The following table presents the amount of institution-specific countercyclical capital buffer of the Group, as at 31 December 2023 and 31 December 2022.
+The following table presents the amount of institution-specific countercyclical capital buffer of the Group, as at 31 December 2024 and 31 December 2023.